javascript-tutorial/en.javascript.info/1-js/4-more-syntax/2-destructuring-assignment/article.md

     height
   },
   items: [item1, item2], // assign items here
-  title = "Menu" // an extra property (default value is used) } = options;
+  title = "Menu" // not present in the object (default value is used) } = options;

 alert(title);  // Menu